PneumonoIsNotAvailable/Gravestones/.github/ISSUE_TEMPLATE/feature-suggestion.md

 ---
 name: Feature Suggestion
-about: Suggest new features for the mod.
+about: Suggest new features for the mod
 title: "[Suggestion]"
 labels: ''
 assignees: PneumonoIsNotAvailable